 Mod Productions' benefited from the contributions of a talented team of international experts brought together for the project including Simon Lear (bSound), Paul Nichola (Cinematographer and 3D expert), iCinema Centre (UNSW) and Derivative (Toronto).

 The installation brings amazing artists closer to audiences who do not normally have access to such music and performance.
-It's a fantastic new format for performance and Mod Productions is excited to be working with the ACO on a related touchpad educational app.
+It's a fantastic format for performance that would also suit other genres.

 - A Virtual Double (AV Magazine cover story issue #36 on the recording technology)